 Want to preserve your rose petals so they last happily ever after?
 If you want petals from special bouquets (like your wedding bouquet!) to last forever, all you have to is dry out the flower petals!
 It’s easier than you think.
 Here, we’ll show you how to dry rose petals in six different ways.

-Also, when it comes to removing the petals, here’s the trick: after separating individual petals from the bunch, lightly grab the petals near their base and pluck quickly to remove them.
+Also, when it comes to removing the petals, here’s the trick: lightly grab the petals near their base and pluck quickly to remove them.
 You can also use scissors to snip the petals off as close to the base as possible!

 Without further adieu, here are six ways to dry rose petals.

 1. Air Dry Your Rose Petals

 Air drying is an easy, effective, and natural way to dry your rose petals.
 It will require your attention to regularly turn the petals and monitor progress, so plan your time accordingly.

 - Place Petals on Dry Screen

 Prepare the petals for drying by evenly spacing them out over a thin screen.
 Leave a small space between each petal to allow room for air to dry them.